exvim/main/README.md

 ## How does it work?

-By editing and saving your project settings in a `your_project_name.exvim` file and opening it with Vim, the exVim plugins will be loaded.  exVim will parse the `your_project_name..exvim` file and apply the settings for your project after Vim has started.
+By editing and saving your project settings in a `your_project_name.exvim` file and opening it with Vim, the exVim plugins will be loaded. exVim will parse the `your_project_name.exvim` file and apply the settings for your project after Vim has started.

 The settings include: